alloystorm/dvvr/README.md

 Here is [a guide on where to find and how to prepare your content for DVVR](pages/blog/preparecontent.md).

+Please be aware that the developer of this program does not take any responsibility for the content loaded by the user.
+The user is responsible to to ensure that all the content that they use with DVVR satisfy all the legal & copyright requirements.

 ## Pro and Lite versions
 The Lit version (previously called public release) doesn't include advance features (Such as raytracing, auto motion, multiple actors etc).
 However the basic functionalities are all there, including VR.
 The Lite version on LW pipeline is free.